jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 ![](/images/project-03/top_10_zips_no_outs.png)

 In an effort to understand how our demographic data may be correlated with our targets, we created a heat map for each.
 You should notice that they depict an nearly identical correlation map for both targets.
-This should be intuitive becuase Sales should be directly proportional to Volume sold.
+This should be intuitive because Sales should be directly proportional to Volume sold.

 Sales  | Volume
 --|--